 Can I insure a Category S car?

-You can, but be warned - it’s probably not going to be cheap!
+Yes.
+Even though it’s possible to insure a Category S car, it’s probably not going to be cheap.
 Insurance is all about risk, and unsurprisingly Category S cars are generally regarded to present a much higher risk than a brand new car - even if they’ve been repaired.
 Therefore, if you do plan to take a Category S car out on the roads again, brace yourself for paying much higher premiums.

 Is it possible to buy a Category S without realising it?